FHNW-IVGI/Geoharvester/README.md

 - Run `pip -V` from server directory.
 It should point to the .env hidden folder ("....Geoharverster/server/env/lib/python3.9/site-packages/pip (python 3.9)"), otherwise activate the environment from your current terminal window (see above)
 - In VSCode hit "CTRL + SHIFT + P" and select "Python: Select Interpreter".
 Select Python from .env folder (by drobdown or by using "find" to navigate to it).
 - Also: https://stackoverflow.com/questions/66869413/visual-studio-code-does-not-detect-virtual-environments

+## API Documentation
+### SwaggerUI
+Fast API comes with Swagger UI preinstalled.
+If you have the backend running (see steps above), Swagger UI is available on http://localhost:8000/docs.
+See the wiki pages of this repo for the documentation of this project.